 The NRA is a high-level inter-ministerial board composed of representatives from ten Government Ministries: Agriculture and Forestry, Defence (Chair), Education, Foreign Affairs, Health, Information and Culture, Labor and Social Welfare(Vice-Chair), Planning, and Investment, Finance, Security and Transportation.

-The NRA Office provides comprehensive secretariat and administrative support for the Board, and implements the activities needed to meet its mandate..
+The NRA Office provides comprehensive secretarial and administrative support for the Board, as well as implements required operational activity.

 The NRA was established in partnership with the UNDP and continues with its ongoing support.

-The principal vision of the NRA is to realise:
+The principal vision of the NRA is to realize:

 "… a Lao PDR free from the threat of UXO, where individuals and communities live in a safe environment contributing to development and where UXO victims are fully integrated into their societies and their needs are met.”

 In the next 10 years, the strategic goal of the NRA, the Government of Laos, and all other development partners is to reduce the humanitarian and socio-economic threats posed by UXO, and to build a sustainable national capacity that can adequately address all remaining UXO issues.

 A sector wide strategic document has been developed in order to achieve this goal, ‘The Safe Path Forward’.
 It comprehensively outlines the direction and that the activities needing to occur for this vision to be made reality.
 The Safe Path Forward can be viewed here.